IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

-* In OpenTaiko (0auBSQ) 0.6.0, because CAM commands do not affect the game camera, the `#BORDERCOLOR` command has no visible effects.
+* In OpenTaiko (0auBSQ) 0.6.0 until fixed in v0.6.0.103, because CAM commands do not affect the game camera, the `#BORDERCOLOR` command has no visible effects.

 ### #CHANGETEXTURE / #RESETTEXTURE